FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 | `pc`   | `uint64`      | Value of register `$pc`.                                                  |
 | `is`   | `uint64`      | Value of register `$is`.                                                  |

-Then append an additional receipt to the list of receipts, modifying `tx.receiptsRoot`:
+Then append an additional receipt to the list of receipts:

 | name       | type          | description                 |
 |------------|---------------|-----------------------------|